 Who governs the Internet?

-The Internet is democratic.
-It has no owner or executive who says how it should run.
+The Internet is truly democratic.
+It has no owner who says how it should run.
 Everyone who uses the Internet can voice an opinion on how it should work.
 Volunteers groups, such as the Internet Society set standards and manage the use of limited resources, such as domain names and e-mail addresses.

 If you would like to get involved, you can volunteer for the Internet Society.
-Or, if you think you have a great idea for improving the Internet, you might consider going to the public meetings of the Society's Internet Engineering Force (IETF).
+Or, if you think you have a great idea for improving the Internet, you might consider going to the public meetings of the Society's Internet Engineering Task Force (IETF).
 The IETF handles technical issues, such as computer languages and connections on the Internet.
 If you want to be heard at these meetings, come prepared to demonstrate your new idea in action.
 (If they agreed to listen to everyone with a good idea, the meetings might never end.)

 Who pays for the Internet?